DIMEX

 Yes.

-• Identification documents such as expired DIMEX, passport, or license.
+• Identification documents such as an expired DIMEX, a passport, or a license.
 (See above).

 • Proof of CAJA enrollment and current on your monthly payments.